 How do satellites get hacked?

 Most attacks target ground stations, command links, and supporting software rather than satellites directly.
-Hackers exploit weak encryption, legacy systems, phishing, and misconfigured networks to intercept commands, inject malicious instructions, or manipulate the data satellites send back to Earth.
+Attackers exploit weak encryption, legacy systems, phishing, and misconfigured networks to intercept commands, inject malicious instructions, or manipulate the data satellites send back to Earth.

 Why is satellite cybersecurity so difficult?